“'Horizon Zero Dawn' nails every aspect of the open-world action RPG, including robot dinosaur hunting.”

 Is there a better alternative?

-There are great action RPGs of all stripes depending on what sorts of themes interest you, but nothing quite matches Horizon Zero Dawn’s tone.
+There are a few games like Horizon Zero Dawn out there depending on what sorts of themes interest you, but nothing quite matches Horizon Zero Dawn’s tone.

 How long will it last?